Fatima Sadiqi

 Fatima Sadiqi (فاطمة صديقي) is a senior professor of Linguistics and Gender Studies at Sidi Mohamed Ben Abdellah University, in Fez, Morocco.

 Early life

 Fatima Sadiqi is the daughter of Haj Mohamed Ben Mohamed ou Lahcen Sadiqi and Hajja Fadma Bent Haj Ahmed N’ayt Bourhim.
 Her father was a military officer of rural origin.
-Sadiqi was born in Kenitra, Morocco as the eldest of nine children : Mohamed, Malika, Khadija, Hassan, Karim, Samira, Abdelhak and Meryem.
-She is a mother of three sons: Tariq, Rachid and Yassine.
-Her home Amazigh village is called “Imshihn” (part of the Ayt Hssan tribe), Azilal, Morocco.
+Sadiqi was born in Kenitra, Morocco as the eldest of nine children.
 Fatima Sadiqi is married to Moha Ennaji.

 Education

 Sadiqi received her primary education in Nador, junior secondary school education in Taourirt, and high school education in Oujda.
 From 1971 to 1976, she studied English language and literature at the Faculty of Letters, Rabat.
 She earned a Teaching and Pedagogy Certificate from L’Ecole Normale Supérieure, Rabat in 1977.
 From 1979 to 1982, she studied Theoretical Linguistics at Essex University, Great Britain, where she earned an MA and a PhD on The Verb in Berber and The Syntax of the Complex Sentence in Berber, respectively.